ReshetovItsMe/learn-nodejs-hw/Module 3. In-memory CRUD REST service with validation./task1/README.md

   * get auto-suggest list from limitusers, sorted by login property and filtered by loginSubstringin the login property: getAutoSuggestUsers(loginSubstring, limit);
   * remove user (soft delete–user gets marked with isDeletedflag, but not removed from the collection).
 * Store user’scollection in the service memory (while the service is running)

+## Task 2

+Add server-side validation for create/update operations of Userentity:

+* all fields are required;
+* login validationis required;
+* password must contain letters and numbers;
+* user’s age must be between 4 and 130.

+In case of any property does not meet the validation requirements or the field is absent, return 400 (Bad Request) and detailed error message.